paspao/springboot-kiss-architecture/README.md

 ## BUSINESS LOGIC

-Each application, after the identification of the datas to be processed, must deal with the logic of interaction between these entities, combining user requirements in application logic, breaking them up and then exposing to the upper tiers *signature* with simple and effective usage, in this way this tier allows processing without enter into the details of how the database is structured or what integration is underneath.
+Each application, after the identification of the data to be processed, must deal with the logic of interaction between these entities, combining user requirements in application logic, breaking them up and then exposing to the upper tiers *signature* with simple and effective usage.
+In this way this tier allows processing without entering into the details of how the database is structured or what integration is underneath.

-Here we also find the definition and usage of **DTO** allowing the system to mask the data that actually are in the database system or in the various integration beans: but why?
+Here we also find the definition and usage of **DTO**, allowing the system to mask the data that actually are in the database system or in the various integration beans: but why?
-The reasons are different first and foremost is a form of protection, protecting information that may be sensitive (for example, user data such as a password or timestamp or other information necessary for data consistency, but not to the end user).
+The reasons are different: first and foremost is a form of information protection that may be sensitive (for example, user data such as a password or timestamp or other information necessary for data consistency, but not to the end user).
 In other situations, instead, the data returned is an elaborated datum, which will probably draw from multiple sources, so it is necessary to structure and make these data in coherent way.
-Then there is another aspect, the serialization of datas: in some contexts it is necessary to transform the information present in the database, to make it usable to humans, in this way the developers are obliges to "stain" with serialization logics the *Entities*, whose purpose should be only to represent the data, no  serializing, an example: the DATE field on the database system is perhaps a number, but we must present a readable date, to do so we use annotations for the formatting probably, it's a solution, but by doing so we link aspects of serialization to an entity, in the long run this kind of solution leads to the usability in terms of reuse and illegibility, Harold Abelson said *Programs must be written for people to read , and only incidentally for machines to execute*.
+Another aspect is the serialization of data: in some contexts it is necessary to transform the information present in the database, to make it usable to humans.
+In this way the developers have to "stain" the *Entities* with serialization logics, whose purpose should be only to represent the data, no  serializing, for example: the DATE field on the database system is perhaps a number, but we must present a readable date, probably we use annotations for the formatting, that is a solution, but in this way we link aspects of serialization to an entity, in the long run this kind of solution leads to the usability in terms of reuse and illegibility, Harold Abelson said *Programs must be written for people to read , and only incidentally for machines to execute*.

 The DTOs allow to face the problems listed, creating a sort of "buffer", consequently more *loosely coupled* and more reusability.

-Summing up the BUSINESS LOGIC communicates with the DAO tier and the INTEGRATION tier, creating synergy and interaction between them, in addition it adds logic and data transformation in DTO usable by other tiers.
-Attention: the business logic tier uses DTO defined within and the same applies to the data returned, they are *NEVER* objects defined in other tiers, this to ensure the above and always have the ability to act on what was returned.
+Summing up, the BUSINESS LOGIC communicates with the DAO tier and the INTEGRATION tier, creating synergy and interaction between them.
+In addition it adds logic and data transformation in DTO usable by other tiers.
+Attention: the business logic tier uses DTO defined within and the same applies to the data returned.
+They are *NEVER* objects defined in other tiers, this to ensure the above and always have the ability to act on what was returned.

-Another feature of this tier is the management of transactions: implementing business logic is able to determine whether an operation on the data can be successful or not, therefore define the "transactionality" of the operation.
+Another feature of this tier is the management of transactions: implementing business logic is able to determine whether an operation on the data can be successful or not, therefore defines the "transactionality" of the operation.

-Following is the **@Configuration** of the tier business logic:
+Here is the **@Configuration** of the business logic tier:

 ```java
 @Configuration